Boosted top tagging and its interpretation using Shapley values: Data set of top jets

+We generate single top jets using the following process at a center-of-mass energy of $\sqrt{s}$=14 TeV.
 The $W$-boson coming from the top quark decay is allowed to decay hadronically only, while the other $W$-boson decays leptonically (we choose a muonic mode only).
-Gluon-initiated jets are also analyzed to estimate the mistagging rates.
-We simulate the QCD-jets using the following process with $Z$ decaying invisibly.
+Gluon and light quark (u, d)-initiated jets are also analysed to estimate the mistagging rates.
+For the background, we simulate the QCD-jets using the following processes (gluon jets) and (light quark jets) with $Z$ decaying invisibly to neutrinos.
+Figure \ref{fig:feyn} shows the Feynman diagrams of the signal and the background processes.